mixja/mixja.github.io/_drafts/2015-08-26-building-an-EAP-SIM-demo-lab-part-1.md

 published: false
 ---

-## Building an EAP-SIM Demo - Part 1
+## Building an EAP-SIM Demo - Introduction

-Welcome to this x part series on building an EAP-SIM demonstration lab.
+Welcome to this 6 part series on building an EAP-SIM demonstration lab.

-In this series, I'll demonstrate how to build a simple lab that will enable you to test and demonstrate authenticating to a Wi-Fi network using EAP-SIM.
+In this series, I'll demonstrate how to build a simple lab that will enable you to test and demonstrate authenticating to a Wi-Fi network using EAP-SIM using real wireless infrastructure and mobile phones.

+This introductory article will introduce the environment we will build and describe the prerequisites you will need if you want to build your own demonstration lab.

+### Series Overview

+Here's a list of each of the articles in this series:

+1. Introduction (this article)
+2. EAP-SIM Authentication Overview
+3. Reading your SIM Card
+4. Building the Wireless Infrastructure
+5. Configuring the RADIUS Server
+6. Configuring an iPhone for EAP-SIM

+### Environment

+A picture is worth a thousand words so lets get straight to it:

 ### Prerequisites